Swedish Air Force: Next generation fighter jet

 In an effort to maintain the possibility of pursuing any of the three options SAAB was awarded a two year contract by the Swedish Air Force for concept studies for next generation fighter jet studies in 2024.
-The program, called KFS, includes the development of both a next generation manned fighter jet and unmanned systems such as loyal wingmen.
+The program, called KFS, includes the development of both a next generation crewed fighter jet and uncrewed systems such as loyal wingmen.
 The construction of technology demonstrators is planned during the second phase of studies which will commence in 2026.

 Sweden had signed a memorandum of Understanding (MOU) with the United Kingdom and Italy in 2021 regarding the joint development of next generation technologies for the Tempest fighter jet.
 Sweden would later walk away from the project which by then had evolved into GCAP citing differences between its requirements for a next generation fighter jet and those of the UK, Italy and Japan.